 Opportunities for group discussion and personal prayer

 Die with Christ a little this week.
-Fast from food, TV or entertainment.
-Try to be less distracted as you prepare for Easter.
+Fast from food, TV or entertainment, and try to be less distracted as you prepare for Easter.

 Sharing the tradition